How to shave off your beard!

-Finally had enough of the beard?
+Finally time to shave the beard?
 As fashionable as beards are, sometimes they have to go!
-Whether you have grown a charitable beard as part of Decembeard, or just simply want a clean-shaven face – we give you the easy way to shave off your beard.
+Whether you have grown a charitable beard, warmer weather making it itchy, or the Coronavirus (COVID-19) pandemic has forced you to shave it off for hygiene reasons – we give you the easy way to shave off your beard.

 Beard to stubble